Gabrieleenx/Parallel_gripper/readme.md

 * Build guide

 ## Overview of construction
 The construction of the gripper is fairly simple, it is after all only a parallel gripper.
-The main selling point is that we are using a bldc motor together with an encoder, which allows us to control it FOC and get good motor characteristics, we are using SimpleFOC https://simplefoc.com/.
+The main selling point is that we are using a bldc motor together with an encoder, which allows us to control it with FOC and get good motor characteristics, we are using SimpleFOC https://simplefoc.com/.
 The motor is then connected to a 2:1 gear reduction, which dives a pully with a belt on it.
 The fingers of the gripper run along 2 linear bearings.
 The motor is controlled by an ESP32 S3 microcontroller.
 We also deigned a quick connector for the UR10 mount.

 ![Alt Text](images/drawing_inside.png)